jricher/secevent/draft-richanna-secevent-token.md

 define additional event types for those use cases.
 /* ed.: Trying to minimize ambiguity around semantics of event grouping. */

-The URN for the Related Events event is "urn:ietf:secevents:related_events".
+The event type for the Related Events event is the URN "urn:ietf:secevents:related_events".

 The Related Events event has a single additional event payload claim: